 7 night / 8 day cruise

-For many, the main drawback of 8-day cruises is the price tag.
+For many, the main draw back of 8-day cruises is the price tag.
 If the price is manageable for you, then you are in for a treat and guaranteed an incredible week full of new discoveries each day.
 Eight days is considered the traditional, full-length Galapagos program where you can hit all the highlight species.
-If you don’t like swimming or snorkeling, but are wanting an 8-day Galapagos cruise, I’d suggest choosing a mid-size to larger ship where you’ll have other activity options during marine excursions.
+If you don’t like swimming or snorkeling, but wanting an 8-day Galapagos cruise, I’d suggest choosing a mid-size to larger ship where you’ll have other options during marine excursions.

 Have you figured out your ideal cruise duration?
 Or do you need some more advice to narrow it down?
 Connect with an expert Galapagos Islands Trip Specialist to start taking a look at the best cruises for you.

-In the world of cruising, all of the ships in the Galapagos are considered small expedition cruises.
+In the world of cruising, all ships in the Galapagos are considered small, expedition cruises.
 The largest size allowed to cruise through the Galapagos is 100 passengers.
-Within that under 100 passenger size, we’ve broken the ships down into three size categories: Small vessels of 20 passengers or fewer, mid-size ships of 30 to 50 passengers, and finally the larger ships of 90 to 100 passengers.
+Within that under 100 passenger size, we’ve broken the ships down into three size categories: Small vessels of 20 passengers or fewer, mid-size ships of 30 to 50 passengers and finally the larger ships of 90 to 100 passengers.
 You are guaranteed a great Galapagos cruise experience with any of the ships we work with, but of course there are advantages and disadvantages to each size that may make one a better fit.